i01er/FYPBlockchain/README.md

 This week I was focusing on building the Truffle application.
 Also try to figure out the possibility of running the Truffle application on the Azure cloud.

 ### Feb 26-Mar 02, 2018
+I was developing the application with Truffle and Ganache, it could use the web for voting.
+It is using javascript and relaying on the Ethereum network.
+However, it is using the private network instand of the Ethereum testnet.

 ### Mar 05-09, 2018
+I was still working on the application part, it created a web GUI interface for interacting the service and the blockchain.
+The application contained a index.html and index.js.

+### Mar 12-16, 2018
+I was working on the applcation, creating different questions for the demo of a course evluation.
+I was also studying on the method of deploying the application to the Azure and the [Guidelines on Course and Teaching Evaluation](https://www.cuhk.edu.hk/clear/qm/A7-3.pdf) of CUHK.